40thieves/webpack-sentry-plugin/README.md

 - `apiKey`: Sentry api key ([Generate one here](https://sentry.io/api/))

 - `release`: Release name to attach source maps to.
-Can be string or function that returns a string
+Can be string or function that returns a string.
+If a function is passed, it will receive the build hash as an argument

 ### Thanks